 One month prior to the expiration date listed on the front of your Debit Card, you will receive a new card with a new expiration date.
 Please be sure to activate your new card and destroy your expired card.
 Your balances and payments will be accessible on your new card after activation

 ATMs owned and/or affiliated with Bank of America or Allpoint where cash withdrawals and balance inquiries are available for no fee.

 Individual Taxpayer Identification Number.
 A federally-assigned identification number for individuals who don’t have, and aren’t eligible for, social security numbers.

 Non-Bank of America and Non-Allpoint ATMs that support cash withdrawals and balance inquires, but impose cardholder withdrawal fees and a surcharge.

 Web sites that accept debit cards for purchases.

 Personal Identification Number, which is used to authorize an ATM transaction and debit card credit purchase; and to access account information.

 Point of sale (a retail merchant that accepts debit cards).

-This prepaid debit card is issued by Bank of America, N.A., pursuant to a license from Mastercard International Incorporated.
-Mastercard is a registered trade mark of Mastercard International Incorporated
+This prepaid debit card is issued by Bank of America, N.A. pursuant to license by Mastercard® International Incorporated.
+Mastercard is a registered trademark of Mastercard International Incorporated.